davedelong/DDMathParser/README.markdown

 You can also unregister added functions.
 You cannot unregister built-in functions, nor can they be overridden.

 Function names must begin with a letter, and can contain letters and digits.
 Functions are case-insensitive.  (`mUlTiPlYbY42` is the same as `multiplyby42`)

+Functions are registered with a specific instance of `DDMathEvaluator`.
+The simplest approach is to register everything with the shared instance (`[DDMathEvaluator sharedMathEvaluator]`).
+However, should you only need certain functions available in certain contexts, you can allocate and initialize any number of `DDMathEvaluator` objects.
+All math evaluators recognize the built-in functions.

 ### Variables